wp-plugins/jm-avail-booking/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A Calendar to show the day-to-day availability of a room/house with an integration with ContactForm 7 for on-line booking and synchronisation to Airb&b.
+A Calendar to show the day-to-day availability of a room/house with an integration with ContactForm 7 for on-line booking and synch to Airb&b.

 == Description ==